alexfigliolia/galena/README.md

 });
 ```

-Creating units of state using `AppState.composeState()` will automatically scope your new unit of state to your `Galena` instance.
-You can then access, subscribe, and update your state using using your `Galena` instance or unit of `State` returned from `AppState.composeState()`:
+Creating units of state using `AppState.composeState()` will scope your new unit of state to your `Galena` instance.
+You can then access, subscribe, and update your state using using your `Galena` instance or the unit of `State` returned from `AppState.composeState()`:

 #### State Operations Using Your Galena Instance